-Capturing dust and fumes generated during welding presents a unique challenge.
-With welding, floor space is typically at a premium.
+Capturing the dust, smoke and fumes generated during welding presents a unique challenge.
+Floor space is typically at a premium.
 By combining guidelines found in the ACGIH “Industrial Ventilation: A Manual of Recommended Practice for Design” with our in-field experience and state-of-the-art filtration, Camfil APC will correctly size a cost- and space-saving filtration system that is reliable, durable and easy to maintain.
-Let Camfil APC’s expertise in this application help you put in a safe dust collection system.
+Let us help you put in a safe dust and welding fume collection system.

 In the Farr Gold Series welding area of our own high bay facility, we once relied on the large, open shop doors for ventilation.
 But production greatly increased and so did weld smoke and fumes.
 It was especially a problem during winter when we kept the doors closed as much as possible.
 View this video case study on how a Farr Gold Series dust collector solved air quality problems and reduced energy costs in our own welding shop.